AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

     "Last-Modified"
   }
 }
 ```

 >[!NOTE]
 >
->Also, be aware that file globbing characters are not allowed.
+>Also be aware that file globbing characters are not allowed.
 For more details, see [Designing Patterns for glob Properties](#designing-patterns-for-glob-properties).

 >[!NOTE]
 >